metacpan/metacpan-cpan-extracted/distros/P/Plack-Middleware-Security-Simple/README.md

 environment as an argument and returns a true value if there is a match.

+See [Plack::Middleware::Security::Common](https://metacpan.org/pod/Plack::Middleware::Security::Common) for a set of common rules.

 ## handler

 This is a function that is called when a match is found.